Exploring Vacant Classes in Label-Skewed Federated Learning: Introduction

-For example, we compare the class-wise accuracy of the initial global model and updated local models using both the classic method FedAvg~\cite{mcmahan2017communication} and one state-of-the-art method FedLC~\cite{zhang2022federated}.
-As depicted in Figure~\ref{fig: class-wise acc on client0} (b) and (c), the updated local model exhibits a notable decline in accuracy for empty classes (e.g., categories 0, 1, 2, 4, 6, and 7) compared to the class-wise accuracy of the initial global model.
+For example, we compare the class-wise accuracy of the initial global model and updated local models using both the classic method FedAvg~\cite{mcmahan2017communication} and one SOTA method FedLC~\cite{zhang2022federated}.
+As depicted in Figure~\ref{fig: class-wise acc on client0} (b) and (c), the updated local model exhibits a notable decline in accuracy for vacant classes (e.g., categories 0, 1, 2, 4, 6, and 7) compared to the class-wise accuracy of the initial global model.
 In extreme cases, the accuracy even decreases close to zero (e.g., category 6).
-We posit this severe decline is attributed to the neglect of these empty classes.
-Although FedLC~\cite{zhang2022federated} partially alleviates the performance decline for minority classes, particularly in classes 3 and 9, a significant gap persists compared to the IID (Independent and Identically Distributed) settings.
-This indicates that previous methods still often misclassify minority classes as majority classes.
+We posit this severe decline is attributed to the loss of information about vacant classes in the updated local models.
+By the way, although FedLC~\cite{zhang2022federated} partially alleviates the performance decline for minority classes, particularly in classes 3, a substantial gap remains compared to the global model.
+These results indicate that ignoring vacant classes can lead to a sharp decline in accuracy for those classes, and previous methods still often misclassify minority classes.